louishenrifranc/Tensorflow-Cheatsheet/README.md

     ```

 ### Stacking recurrent neural network cells
-1. Create the architecture (example for a GRUCell with dropout between every stacking cell
+1. Create the architecture (example for a GRUCell with dropout and residual connections between every stacking cell
     ```
     from tensorflow.contrib.rnn import GRUCell, DropoutWrapper, MultiRNNCell